systematic-magic/aop/editorials.rst

 		:alt: Journal title
 		:scale: 60%

-	- Year shoudl be presented in full (4 digits) and should be followed by semicolon (;).
+	- Year should be presented in full (4 digits) and should be followed by semicolon (;).
 There can be a space after semicolon (but this is not mandatory).

 	.. image:: /_static/html_cdo_year.png
 		:alt: Year